 “In looking to establish an M&A process, it’s important to start with the basics and add detail gradually.
 A common mistake is to “copy and paste” a sophisticated best practice [process or template] and attempt to layer it upon your organization.
 While the process might look great on paper, in reality there are likely to be too many steps and concepts to follow – many of which will feel foreign.
 Indeed, you may feel like you are just following process steps rather than focusing on what is most relevant and important to the deal.”

 A best practice is to start by creating templates and checklists for key, known deliverables.
 Include bulleted lists of recommended areas for review, add tasks within the template and offer role or team assignments to begin organizing the workflow plan.
 The process isn’t highly disruptive, nor will it feel like a bureaucratic exercise of just adding something external, unhelpful and unrelated to an already jam-packed schedule.
 To guide thinking about key playbook components, consider the typical approval phases and standard deliverables for each in the above image.
 Teams can swap in or out phases and deliverables to fit their unique approach.
-To guide the development of an actionable playbook, see Midaxo’s growing library of playbooks across due diligence and post-merger integration.
+To guide the development of an actionable playbook, see Midaxo’s growing library of due diligence playbooks and post-merger integration playbooks.